RaphHaddad/blog/content/post/avoiding-disjointed-features-syndrome.md

 blamed for not having enough detail.
 Solutions that are often recommended during post-mortems or retrospectives is to make user stories more detailed.
-Unfortunately, this creates a situation of localised thinking within a user story, and more often than not, create situations where the "disjoined feature syndrome" is amplified rather than reduced.
+Unfortunately, this creates a situation of localised thinking within a user story, and more often than not, creates situations where the "disjointed feature syndrome" is amplified rather than reduced.

 Localised thinking is the antithesis of systems thinking, and systems thinking